loutee/react-exp/README.md

   Uses Firebase email and password login feature.
   Produced from following code from https://github.com/tylermcginnis/react-router-firebase-auth

-#### Note: Firebase API constants in /config should be proveded by your own variables within a json file.
+#### Note: Firebase API constants in /config should be provided by your own variables within a json file.